russell-laros/russell-laros/README.md

 # About Me
-Hello and welcome to my GitHub!
-My name is Russell, and I'm a computer science enthusiast with a passion for coding and data analytics.
-I hold a Bachelor of Science in Computer Science and Business and a Master of Science in Applied Business Analytics.

-Although I currently work as a boat captain in Hawaii, my love for programming and data analytics has led me to spend my free time working on various coding projects.
+Aloha!
+My name is Russell, and I'm a boat captain in Hawaii by day and a coder data dude by night.
+When I'm not busy driving boats, I enjoy spending my free time sharpening my programming skills and diving into the fascinating world of data analytics.
 I believe in the power of data to uncover insights and drive decision-making, and I enjoy using my skills to solve real-world problems.

 ## Education
-Bachelor of Science in Computer Science and Business: Lehigh University Master of Science in Applied Business Analytics: Boston University
+* Bachelor of Science in Computer Science and Business: Lehigh University
+* Master of Science in Applied Business Analytics: Boston University

 ## Skills
 * Programming languages: Python, R, Java, JavaScript, SQL